Brett Cantor: Speculated connection to O. J. Simpson murder case

 After the Simpson-Goldman murders, detectives questioned Steve Edelson about possible connections.
-Later, a tabloid ran a story suggesting that Edelson was behind all three slayings.
+Later, Los Angeles Magazine ran a story suggesting that Edelson was behind all three slayings.
 He denied the claims, saying "the whole thing was ridiculous ...
 At the time there were some bad feelings in Hollywood about me."

-Simpson's defense, which admitted at the time it requested the files that it was not sure there was a connection, never brought the Cantor killing into evidence.
-Simpson was subsequently acquitted in October 1995.
+Simpson's defense, which admitted at the time it requested the files that they were not sure there was a connection, never brought the Cantor killing into evidence.
+According to the coroner who autopsied Nicole’s body, the incisions were made with a long, thin blade whereas two knives were used in Brett’s murder.
+There were no similarities at all.

 After the trial, author Joseph Bosco followed up on the Cantor homicide in his book A Problem of Evidence.
 He reported that the Cantor family had set up a tip hotline for information about Brett's death, but had it directed to them rather than the LAPD, and only shared one tip they received, which did not produce any useful leads.
 Cantor's family has publicly dismissed any connection between Cantor's death and the Simpson case; privately, Bosco wrote, the wife of Brett's other brother Matt, told him she believed there was a connection between the cases.

 The LAPD detectives assigned to the Cantor case at the time Bosco inquired about it also denied any connection.
 Dallas-based author and private investigator William Dear likewise asserted in his 2014 book O. J. Simpson Is Innocent And I Can Prove It that Cantor was a diversion by the Simpson defense to protect Simpson's son Jason.
 Bosco stated that Cantor was under investigation by the FBI for possible involvement in the drug trade at the time of his death, and one of Jason's former girlfriends told Bosco that investigators found $130,000 in cash in a safe in Cantor's office after he was killed.